 In the New Year, Gen Zers are prioritizing their finances.
 Almost half (47%) want to improve their credit scores and 46% say they want to establish and keep to a budget.
 Banks and credit unions can help these consumers with that.

 This leads into what MX notes the banking industry should be most highly aware of when it comes to Gen Z. In addition to security and trust, members of this younger generation value financial guidance with products and services and personalized experiences.
 For instance, a Chase survey found that 44% of Gen Z say they are utilizing a credit monitoring service so they can improve their credit scores and another 76% say they use a credit service to check their scores.

 Just because it’s a more financially aware generation doesn’t mean it’ll be easier to take care of.
-Civista Bank’s Carl Kessler points out personalizing and designing services that cater to Gen Z’s desires can be costly.
+In the webinar with Cunningham, Civista Bank’s CTO Carl Kessler points out personalizing and designing services that cater to Gen Z’s desires can be costly.

 “One of the things I want to share with folks is having worked in big regional banks —getting the information available to us so that you can create a personalized experience has been complex — it’s been very expensive,” Kessler says, and it’s difficult.
 “I’ve been on the on the side of desperately trying to get the marketing folks and the sales folks the information they need to help the customer for the past seven or eight years.”

 But, just because it’s hard doesn’t mean it isn’t crucial, he adds, pointing out that it will take analyzing Gen Z’s behavior to understand how to best personalize the experience for them.

 A lot of this could very well come down to giving the generation the tools they need to feel comfortable.
 As mentioned above, Cunningham points out that in the MX report, large portions of Gen Z say not only savings concern them, but so do loans and retirement.